CodingOnWindowsOS/Tableau/Tableau Challenges/Day Zero Project Hierarchy/Day Zero Project Hierarchy.md

 The organization’s structure consists of the following five regions, North America, Brazil, UK&I, Spanish Latam, EMEA, and APAC.
 Each of those regions is comprised of nine divisions, Marketing, Sales, Technology, Operations, Finance, Customer Support, Product, Legal, and Human Resources.

 Use the Tableau Server Client (TSC) python library to create the organizational structure, programattically.
-Start off by manually creating a "DataDevQuest Challenge" project using Tableau's front-end user interface.
+Start off by manually creating a "Tableau Challenge" project using Tableau's front-end user interface.
 This is the project where the new organizational structure will be maintained within.
-Upon completing the challenge, the DataDevQuest Challenge project hierarchy should look the one below.
+Upon completing the challenge, the Tableau Challenge project hierarchy should look the one below.

 <details>
   <summary>Click to view the expected hierarchy.</summary>

-    - DataDevQuest Challenge
+    - Tableau Challenge
       - APAC
         - Marketing
         - Sales